Expected Coverage of Random Walk Mobility Algorithm: Analysis of the Markov chains

 The starting distribution $\pi_{0}$ is a $|E|$- dimensional row vector and contains the probabilities for starting in each of the states $z\in E$.
 The state probabilities after $n$ time steps are calculated by

 \end{prop} Below we proof the mentioned claim, which is the central conclusion of this paper. \begin{prop} Dependence of Coverage Events (1) \end{prop} The events $\{X_{0}=z\},...,\{X_{n}=z\}$ are stochastically dependent for $n\geq3$ and at least one state $z$. \begin{proof} The exploration area of the UAVs shall be big enough on grounds of realistic scenarios which requires a minimum cell count of five in each dimension.
-Apparently the Markov chain holds $P(X_{t}=z,X_{t+1}=z)=0$ for every point of time and state, because the drones keep in motion.
+Apparently, the Markov chain holds $P(X_{t}=z,X_{t+1}=z)=0$ for every point in time and state, because the drones keep in motion.

-\emph{Case 1:} The starting distribution has at least two states with an uneven Manhattan-distance to each other, that have both a positive probability on point zero of time.
+\emph{Case 1:} The starting distribution has at least two states with an uneven Manhattan-distance to each other, that both have a positive probability on point in time zero.

-In this case all states have a positive probability from a particular point of time on.
-Mathematically expressed, $P(X_{t}=z)>0$ and $P(X_{t+1}=z)>0$ apply from a particular point n in time on for every state z.
-In worst-case $n$ constitutes still less than width + depth for the two-dimensional case respectively width + depth + height for the three-dimensional case.
+In this case all states have a positive probability from a particular point in time onwards.
+Mathematically expressed, $P(X_{t}=z)>0$ and $P(X_{t+1}=z)>0$ apply from a particular point in time $n$ for every state $z$.
+In worst-case, $n$ constitutes still less than width + depth for the two-dimensional case respectively width + depth + height for the three-dimensional case.
 The worst-case occurs, if the UAVs can only start from a corner, however state $z$ is located in the opposite corner.
 Not later than at this particular time applies

 whereby the chronologically succeeding events $\{X_{t}=z\}$ and $\{X_{t+1}=z\}$ are stochastically dependent, likewise all chronologically succeeding events for arbitrary $z\in E$.

 A typical special case of the first case is the starting distribution with an equal probability for every state.
 One realizes easily that the requirement in first case is achieved, if a random walk without borders has at least an uneven width, depth or height.